Xpress Yourself: All About Riding a Commuter Bus in Atlanta

 Otherwise, pay the driver exact change.

 Paying for your ride

 On all three types of buses, you should have exact change if you’re going to pay in cash on the bus.
-That means $5 on GCT, $5 on CobbLinc, $3 on GRTA Xpress Green Zone.
-GRTA Xpress Green Zone includes Midtown routes 421, 423, 431, 441 461, 462, 490—if you board at Woodstock park and ride—and 491.
+That means $5 on GCT, $5 on CobbLinc, $3 on GRTA Xpress Green Zone and $4 on GRTA Xpress Blue Zone.

 Otherwise, if you’re going to be taking the bus regularly, it is a good idea to purchase a certain number of rides to load onto your Breeze card to make it easy to board the bus.
 GCT, CobbLinc, and GRTA Xpress passes or trips can all be loaded onto a Breeze card, in addition to MARTA passes.
 Midtown Transportation works with employers in Midtown to offer GCT, CobbLinc, and GRTA Xpress passes through pre-tax payroll deduction.